Global impact of emerging internetwork fields on the low solar atmosphere: Observations and data processing

 Using the IRIS$^{2}$ inversion code\footnote{The IRIS$^{2}$ code is publicly available in the IRIS tree of SolarSoft.
-For more details about the code and the installation see \url{https://iris.lmsal.com/iris2}.} \citep{SainzDaldaetal2019} we derived the thermodynamical properties of the observed QS atmosphere as a function of the optical depth.
-The code employs the k-means clustering method to build a database of the representative IRIS \ion{Mg}{2} h and k spectral profiles (RP) and the corresponding atmospheric models.
-These RPs were inverted with the STiC code\footnote{STiC is publicly available to the community and can be downloaded from the author’s web site at \url{https://github.com/jaimedelacruz/stic}.} \citep{delaCruzRodriguezetal2016, delaCruzRodriguezetal2019}.
+For more details about the code see \url{https://iris.lmsal.com/iris2}.} \citep{SainzDaldaetal2019} we derived the thermodynamical properties of the observed QS atmosphere as a function of the optical depth.
+The code employs the k-means clustering method to build a database of the representative IRIS \ion{Mg}{2} h and k spectral profiles (RP) and their corresponding atmospheric models.
+These RPs were inverted with the STiC code\footnote{STiC is publicly available to the community from the author’s repository: \url{https://github.com/jaimedelacruz/stic}.} \citep{delaCruzRodriguezetal2016, delaCruzRodriguezetal2019}.
 For each observed \ion{Mg}{2} h and k pair, IRIS$^{2}$ assigns the model atmosphere resulting from the inversion of the closest RP to the observed profiles.

-The NFI was employed in shutterless mode to obtain the full Stokes vector in the photospheric \ion{Fe}{1} 5250~\AA\ line at 2 wavelength positions from the line center.
+The NFI was employed in shutterless mode to obtain the full Stokes vector at 2 wavelength positions around the core of the photospheric \ion{Fe}{1} 5250~\AA\ line.
 These observations provide circular and linear polarization maps, showing photospheric activity of the vertical (loop footpoints) and horizontal (loop tops) components of magnetic fields, respectively.
-After the data reduction process and co-alignment of Hinode and IRIS observations, the effective field of view (FOV) was reduced to $35\arcsec \times 60\arcsec$ (the pixel size is $0\farcs16$), which is sufficient to capture the evolution of at least two supergranular cells for two hours and 40 minutes at a cadence of $\sim60$~s.
+After the data reduction process and co-alignment of Hinode and IRIS observations, the effective field of view (FOV) was reduced to $35\arcsec \times 60\arcsec$, which is sufficient to capture the evolution of at least two supergranular cells for two hours and 40 minutes at a cadence of $\sim60$~s.
 This allows us to track the temporal evolution of IN fields in a magnetogram sequence that considerably exceeds the mean lifetime of IN magnetic structures on granular scales.
-Magnetograms $M$ were calculated in the standard way using the Stokes $I$ and $V$ filtergrams:
+Magnetograms $M$ were calculated using the Stokes $I$ and $V$ filtergrams:

 where ``blue'' indicates the measurements in the blue wing of the line and ``red'' in the red wing.
 The linear polarization maps $\rm LP$ are computed as ${\rm LP}= \sum_{i=1}^{2} \sqrt{Q(\lambda_i)^2 + U(\lambda_i)^2}/I(\lambda_i)/2$.
 All magnetogram and LP maps were smoothed using a $3\times3$ Gaussian-type spatial kernel to reduce the noise, and the five-minute oscillations were removed from the maps by applying a subsonic filter \citep{1989ApJ...336..475T, 1992A&A...256..652S}.